millimesi/light_it_mentors/README.md

 ###

-### Endpoint: PUT /mentor_request/:id/:status
+### Endpoint: GET /mentor_request/:id/:status

 **Description:**

-Updates the status of a mentor request identified by its id.
+This is the core of the apis functionality it. will be accesed through the email sent to the mentor.
+It process status of a mentor request identified by its id.
 The status can be updated to either accepted or rejected.
 Based on the status, the endpoint also sends notification emails to both the requesting user and the mentor.

 **URL Parameters:**